ApolloNet/amazing-mazes/README.md

 "icon": "🖹"
 ```

-At cell at the 5th row, 4th column, the message "Beware of the dragon" is displayed with the icon "🖹".
+At cell at the 5th row, 4th column, the message "🖹 Beware of the dragon" is displayed.

 # Metrix event